zio/zio-http/docs/concepts/request-handling.md

 # Request Handling

-Handling incoming HTTP requests is a fundamental aspect of development with ZIO HTTP.
-This section covers the process of extracting data from requests, processing it, and generating appropriate responses.
+Request handling in ZIO HTTP involves extracting data from incoming HTTP requests and generating appropriate responses.
+This process is essential for building robust and scalable HTTP applications.

 **The** HttpRequest **object** encapsulates all information about the incoming request, including: